 Quinoa is cooked with 2 parts liquid to one part quinoa.
 So, rinse the quinoa well (that's important) get a pot, add 1 part quinoa, 1 part water and 1 part soy milk.
 Bring to a boil and then turn down to a low heat.
 You don’t need a lid.

-- Now add the spices: cardamom, anise, cinnamon and a pinch of salt.
+- Now add the spices: cardamom, anise, cinnamon and salt.

 - Cut the almonds and apricots into slices and throw them into the pot as well.
 Hold back a few of each for garnish.